pyrmont/updates.inqk.net/src/_posts/2022/2022-09-20-weeknotes.md

 categories: ["weeknotes"]
 ---

 - I turned 40.
 Every time I reflect on it, I feel a sense of disconnection from my own body.
-I checked the journal I kept a decade ago to whether the same thing had happened when I turned 30 but it doesn't look like it.
+I checked the journal I kept a decade ago to see whether the same thing had happened when I turned 30 but it doesn't look like it did.

 - It was nice that Mum was able to be here for the 'party' (the cutting of a chocolate cake).
 Speaking of whom, she returned to Australia on Saturday night.
 If everything goes according to plan, we'll next see her in Sydney at Christmas.